SM City Clark

-SM City Clark is a shopping mall owned and operated by SM Prime Holdings, Inc. It is located along M.A.
-Roxas Avenue in Clark Freeport, Angeles City, Philippines.
+SM City Clark is a large shopping mall owned and operated by SM Prime Holdings, Inc. It is located along M.A.
+Roxas Highway in Clark Freeport, Angeles City, Philippines.
 It is the second SM supermall in the province of Pampanga after SM City Pampanga in City of San Fernando and Mexico, Pampanga.
+It is the largest shopping mall in Luzon outside NCR after its expansion and renovation, and is the eighth largest shopping mall in the Philippines, with a gross floor area (GFA) of approximately 308,909 square meters.

 Location

 SM City Clark is located along M.A.
-Roxas Avenue in Barangay Malabanias, Clark Freeport Zone, Angeles City, Philippines.
+Roxas Highway in Barangay Malabanias, Clark Freeport Zone, Angeles City, Philippines.
 The mall is adjacent to the Clark Main Gate, Clark Veterans Cemetery and the Clark Global City.

 Facilities

-Opened on May 12, 2006, the mall has a land area of 17-hectares and a total gross floor area of an estimated 144,484 square meters.
-It features more than 300 shops and various dining establishments.
-It was expanded in 2013 with a new foodcourt, The Meeting Place and a business process outsourcing (BPO) center.
-It also features IMAX theater which was opened on December 14, 2012.
-It is the sixth IMAX cinema in the country and the only IMAX cinema in Luzon outside of Metro Manila and a bowling center.
+Opened on May 12, 2006, SM City Clark started with 101,840 sqm as the 24th shopping mall of SM Prime.

+It was expanded in 2013 with a new food court, The Meeting Place and a business process outsourcing (BPO) center.